 - Irregular, naturally curved toenails are more likely to press into the surrounding skin.

-Ingrown toenails are not usually serious, however in some cases without treatment, an ingrown toenail could become infected.
-The following steps can help manage an ingrowing toenail:
+Ingrowing toenails are not usually serious, however in some cases without treatment, an ingrown toenail could become infected.
+The following steps can help avoid developing an ingrowing toenail:

 - Wearing comfortable, well-fitted shoes.